dfinity/motoko/design/IDL.md

 record { <nat> : <datatype>; <fieldtype>;* } <: record { <nat> : <datatype'>; <fieldtype'>;* }
 ```

+**NOTE**: There is a need for a mechanism to also remove fields (which means adding a field when a record appears as an argument).
+The precise mechanism is still work in progress.

 #### Variants

 For a specialised variants, the type of a tag can be specialised, or a tag can be removed.